 - 19 ounces (539 grams) cooled mint-infused water (mint tea)

 To infuse the water, add handfuls of fresh (or dried) mint leaves to a jar and pour simmering hot water over them.
-Steep for up to an hour, but no too long or your tea will be too dark and will affect final soap color.
+Steep for up to half an hour, but not too long or your tea will be too dark and will affect final soap color.
 Strain, cool further if needed, then proceed as directed in the post Soap Making 101.

 At trace add:

 - 1 1/2 tablespoons French green clay (where to buy) diluted with 3 tablespoons water

 This recipe is sized to fit a homemade 5 lb wooden loaf mold.
 The inner dimensions are roughly: 16″ long x 3.75″ wide x 4.75″ tall.